tomcritchlow/tomcritchlow.github.io/_posts/2019-12-06-blocking-unblocking-clients.md

 > Upright Citizens Brigade improvisational theory suggests that Yes And is only the most important tool to an improviser at the beginning of scenes, when they are obligated to establish a Base Reality.
 Yes And, in this view, expedites the process of finding a Who, What, and Where for the scene, allowing a context to solidify on top of which an absurd element can be found. - [source](https://wiki.improvresourcecenter.com/index.php/Yes_And)

 I like this idea - that the most useful thing you need client input and co-creation on is the “base reality” - the “Who, What, Where”.
-For consultants coming in from the outside attempting to “solve problems” for clients the biggest flaw in generic strategies is not properly accounting for who is at the company, what we’re actually trying to solve and where this strategy will play out{% include tufte-sn.html id="just" content="Recall from <a href='https://tomcritchlow.com/2019/11/19/optimism-operating-system/'>chapter 2</a> - there is no 'just' in consulting - clients are ecosystems in balance..." %}.
+For consultants coming in from the outside attempting to “solve problems” for clients the biggest flaw in generic strategies is not properly accounting for who is at the company, what we’re actually trying to solve and where this strategy will play out[^just].

+[^just]: Recall from [chapter 2](https://tomcritchlow.com/2019/11/19/optimism-operating-system/) - there is no 'just' in consulting - clients are ecosystems in balance...

 And this can be useful because clients can ramble - they can get wrapped up in their arguments.
 This is no pejorative statement but rather just a function of how much time clients typically devote to “strategy” and improv thinking.